 By incorporating some off-page SEO techniques into your overall strategy — like building a presence on social media and third-party review platforms — you signal to Google that you’re a brand.

 Most businesses have an on-page SEO strategy to help with organic search, but fewer are spending significant energy on off-page opportunities.
 Pulling some key levers for off-page SEO could be the competitive advantage your business needs to rise to the top of organic search results.

 Your presence on third-party review platforms can help you climb to the top of search

 When people search for reviews of your brand, what do they find?
 Business profile pages on Trustpilot tend to appear as a top search result, often with Review Snippet stars, and are backed by the credibility of a review platform built for people and businesses.

 But why do the Trustpilot profile pages tend to surface at the top of SERPs?

 It all goes back to the concept of domain authority.
 We don’t mean to brag, but Trustpilot’s domain authority is strong.
-In fact, as of 2019, Trustpilot is among the top 1% of most visited sites in the world and 0.35% of all Google searches include a Trustpilot company profile page — and for some additional context, there are about 63,000 Google searches every second of every day.
+In fact, as of 2019, Trustpilot is among the top 1% of most visited sites in the world and 0.35% of all Google searches include a Trustpilot business profile page — and for some additional context, there are about 63,000 Google searches every second of every day.

-The more reviews you get, and the more you enrich the content on your Trustpilot profile page (think: company contact information, mission statement, social media profiles), the more content you provide for both search engines to associate your brand with ours, and show your profile page at the top of search results.
+The more reviews you get, and the more you enrich the content on your business profile page (think: company contact information, mission statement, social media profiles), the more content you provide for both search engines to associate your brand with ours, and show your profile page at the top of search results.